syncfusion-content/asp.netmvc-docs/aspnetmvc/ListBox/Multiple-Selection.md

 ---
 layout: post
 title: Multiple Selection | ListBox | ASP.NET MVC | Syncfusion
-description: multiple selection
+description: Learn here all about Multiple Selection support in Syncfusion Essential Studio ASP.NET MVC ListBox Control, its elements, and more.
 platform: ejmvc
 control: ListBox
 documentation: ug
 ---

-# Multiple Selection
+# Multiple Selection in ASP.NET MVC ListBox

-## Allow multiple selection

 ListBox widget allows you to select multiple values from the list Items using AllowMultiSelection property.
 You can select multiple list items along with Control key and Shift key press.
 To select multiple values we need to set AllowMultiSelection value to true.